pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 Each menu item is a *template* in Sphinx, and you may add any template you wish to your navbar menu via configuring ``conf.py``.
-There are two navbar sections, corresponding to the following configuration
+There are three navbar sections, corresponding to the following configuration
 values:

 .. code-block:: python

    html_theme_options = {
    ...
-   "navbar_left": ["list", "of", "templates"]  # Populates the left navbar "navbar_menu": ["list", "of", "templates"]  # Populates the rest of the navbar }
+   "navbar_left": ["list", "of", "templates"]  # Populates the left of the navbar "navbar_menu": ["list", "of", "templates"]  # Populates the middle menu of the navbar "navbar_right": ["list", "of", "templates"]  # Populates the right of the navbar }

 By default, the following configuration is used: